Grandfamilies: Grandparenting Tips

 The California Surgeon General offers this tool to address the stress in our lives.
 Use this tool on your daily recovery journey.
 Bust those stressors and support your health.
 As the primary caregiver taking self-care is so important.
 Your life changes when you become a kincare family.
 To best navigate the journey, lessen your stress and take time to relax, laugh and be grateful.

-Grandfamilies and other kincare are heroes to help our children live a safe and healthy life.
+Grandparents and other kinship caregivers are heroes to help our children live a safe and healthy life.
 As the holidays approach, it is important to help them experience the traditions and rituals offered by a safe and strong environment.
 Helping kids understand and show gratitude is not always an easy task.
 PBS Kids for Parents website offers Thanksgiving tools to explore all there is to be thankful for by building a festive and fun gratitude garland with your family.
 Be sure to make enough leaves for everyone in the family to participate.

 Visit: Make a Grateful Garland With Your Family |… | PBS KIDS for Parents.